Sklavit/pet_project/apps/streamlit_ds_chat/cloud_coiled_io/README.md

 # How to install Coiled

 Just register on `coiled.io` and follow instructions.
-Everythong is very simple and works great.
+Everything is very simple and works great.

 The only pitfall: all you installs probably should go from single distribution system.
 If you use conda, you should install everything with `conda install`.